House Staff Committees

 • Advocating for improvement of facilities and working conditions

-• Promoting mutually beneficial relations with Rush Medical College students
+• Promoting mutually beneficial relations with RUSH Medical College students

-All Rush house staff are encouraged to participate in HSA events and be active advocates for wellness and education.
+All RUSH house staff are encouraged to participate in HSA events and be active advocates for wellness and education.

 Q&A with the House Staff Association